A/N: Ahem. This chapter became ridiculously long. It's not beta-read, so proceed at your own risk…

 The junior meeting was a waste of time, Harry thought.
 Even the Slytherins seemed to think so, staring ahead in varying levels of boredom.
 The set-up was that of a regular classroom this time.
 They were subjected to the latest political drivel about the annulment of magic-controlling regulations.
 A woman taught them today.
 She looked very bored with it all.

 At least the current company offered him a reprieve from the looks he got walking to the classroom.
-The students already felt conflicted about him before the article that morning, so what would they think now?
-The problem wasn't even the Foundation idea itself: the problem was what it said about his level of freedom that he was allowed to speak with the national press.
+Many felt conflicted about him before the article that morning, so what would they think now?
+The problem wasn't even the Foundation idea itself, but what it said about his level of freedom that he was allowed to speak with the national press.

 If only they knew, he thought darkly as he bored his quill into the parchment in front of him, ripping up the sheet.

-The bad weather drew Neville, Dean and Ron away from grounds work.
+The bad weather drew Neville, Dean and Ron away from grounds work and into the castle.
 It was a brilliant opportunity to enjoy a long game of Exploding Snap in the Great Hall after lunch.
-At five o'clock he reluctantly left the others laughing on the bench to climb all seven floors for his meeting with Snape.
+At five o'clock he reluctantly left the others to climb all seven floors for his meeting with Snape.

 He knew he should've kept away, should have flat out refused to take any more lessons from the man.
 Somehow, he couldn't.
 He wanted to get stronger.
-And he had always loved duelling.
+And duelling was something he was actually good at.
 Even with Snape as his duelling partner, it was almost enjoyable.
 His mind was clear, sharp, silent…

-Harry's next stunner came out feeble when he tried it wandlessly.
+Harry's next wandless stunner dissipated before it reached it's target.
 Snape scowled, throwing his wand back at him.
-"A month of reading and you haven't gotten past the basics, I see," he sneered in his usual drawl, referring to the book Harry had borrowed from Voldemort's library.
+"A month of study and you haven't gotten past the basics, I see," he sneered in his usual drawl.

 He thought about that time when he'd slammed Tadders into the wall.
 His magic pushing out of his hands, it felt like.
 And he recalled the fireplace exploding into crawling snakes of fire, with Bellatrix...
 There was a hum of magic in those moments hovering right over his fingertips.
 Like it was always there but now he could see it, use it.